dancer1325/crossplane-documentation/content/master/README.md

   * characteristics
     * open source
     * built on top of Kubernetes Control Plane
+      * -> works as Kubernetes Controller
+    * new CRDs
+      * == new abstractions & custom APIs / powered by Kubernetes' policies, namespaces, RBAC ...
     * approach
       * policies & permissions & other guardrails / NOT need to be an infra expert
       * == done by vendors